How to use tensor parallel mode (Beta)

 To compile using tensor parallel mode, you specify --tensor-parallel on the command line.
 You must specify batch or weight.

-If you’re not running in tensor parallel mode, the default is batch.
+If you’re not running in tensor parallel mode and you specify the number of chips with --n-chips, the default is batch.
 With tensor parallel mode, specifying batch or weight is required.

 $ python <model.py> compile --pef-name <pef_name> --tensor-parallel [batch|weight]